bernard357/mcp-watch/docs/questions.md

 ### What is needed to run the pump?

-The `mcp-pump` piece of software is written in python and relies on the Apache Libcloud for interactions with the API from Dimension Data.
+The `mcp-watch` piece of software is written in python and relies on the Apache Libcloud for interactions with the API from Dimension Data.
 Any computer that can run the python interpreter and that can connect to the public Internet is eligible for the MCP Watch.
 This can be your own workstation for a quick test or for a demo.
 Or it can be a small computer like a Raspberry Pi.
 Or any general-purpose computer, really.
 And, of course, it can be a virtual server running in the cloud.

 ### What systems are compatible with MCP Watch?

 Currently, MCP Watch can interact with InfluxDB, with Qualys, and with local files.
-Our mid-term objective is that `mcp-pump` can interface with multiple systems.
+Our mid-term objective is that `mcp-watch` can interface with multiple systems.
 The architecture is open, so that it can be extended quite easily.
 We are looking for the addition of Elasticsearch, MongoDB, Cisco Spark and of Splunk.
 If you are interested, or have other ideas, please have a look at the [contributing page](contributing.md).

 ### Can I check logs from multiple MCP customers?